Convergence is a blueprint for innovation

 Science fiction/futures: how science fiction can influence strategic thinking and technological development

 “Reading science fiction nurtures hope that there is a better future.
 While conflict, catastrophe, and climate change feature in many of these novels and movies, much science fiction is highly optimistic in nature… However, reading science fiction also allows us to consider a variety of negative potential futures… It is beneficial for military officers to read such descriptions of alternate futures; it is the first step in ensuring that they do not come to pass.” (‘Science Fiction and the Strategist 2.0’, Strategy Bridge, August 27, 2018).
-Defence personnel and researchers from a wide range of disciplines including strategists, scientists, engineers, [...]
+The aim of this event was to enable creative collisions of researchers and practitioners [...]

 National Security and the Impacts of Climate Change